A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 It might be that you have concerns about your child’s progress or worry that they appear to be struggling more than they have in the past.
 In the first instance you should communicate your concerns to your child’s class teacher.
 We try to communicate with you at all times and teachers will speak to you if they are concerned your child is not making the anticipated progress.

-If you are worried that your child is not happy, struggling to remember facts, always in trouble or not making progress in reading, please speak to your child’s class teacher.
-If that is difficult, please ask to speak Nicky Garge.
+If you are worried that your child is not happy, struggling to remember facts, always in trouble or not making progress in reading, please speak to your child’s class teacher, Nicky Garge or Rebecca Lewis.

-If your child does need extra help you will receive an appointment to meet your child’s class teacher and school SENDCO to discuss what they find tricky and how we propose to help them.
-This is written down in a plan called an IEP (Individual Education Plan).
+If your child does need extra help you will receive an appointment to meet your child’s class teacher and school SENCo to discuss what they find tricky and how we propose to help them.
+When required this is written down in a plan called an IEP (Individual Education Plan).
 Your child may also be part of a group which receive additional support.
 These groups run during the school day and give your child extra practice at whatever skill they need.
-We want you to know how your child is being supported and how you can support them in a similar way at home.

 To further support your child we also plan to give the children opportunities to try various sports and activities that they may not otherwise have the chance to do.
 We strive to help them find activities and skills they can thrive at, which helps boost their confidence in different areas of the curriculum and increases their self-esteem.